news-document-pipeline-htw-berlin/Analytics/README.md

 + git clone https://github.com/news-document-pipeline-htw-berlin/Analytics
 + Add 3 Spark-NLP-Models to main/resources folder (NamedEntityRecognition, StopWordCleaner, Lemmatizer - links are provided below)
 + cd Analytics
-+ Edit inputUri and outputUri in App
++ Edit inputUri and outputUri in App.class so they refer to where your inputData is stored and where you want to save your processed data
 + Make sure input MongoDB is structured according to cheat sheet
 + sbt run